 Dai Wai is responsible for the development and execution of Parabellum's commercial litigation investment strategies.

 Prior to joining Parabellum, Dai Wai was a litigation partner at Dorsey & Whitney LLP, where he specialized in commercial and antitrust litigation.
 Dai Wai has broad experience in complex disputes concerning breaches of contract, competition, tortious interference, trade secrets, restrictive covenants, licensing, rights of first refusal, shareholder oppression, soft intellectual property, and securities.
-He has advised and represented clients ranging from Fortune 100 companies to closely-held family businesses through the full litigation lifecycle, from case assessment through trial, appeal, and enforcement proceedings.
+He has advised and represented clients ranging from Fortune 100 companies to closely-held family businesses through all phases of litigation, from case assessment through trial, appeal, and enforcement proceedings.
 While in private practice, Dai Wai was named a Super Lawyers Rising Star in Business Litigation for four consecutive years.

 Dai Wai received his A.B., cum laude, from Georgetown University and his J.D. from New York University School of Law.
 He is active in the Asian American Bar Association of New York, where he is a board member, Vice-Chair of the Judiciary Committee, and former Co-Chair of the Litigation Committee.
-He is also a Fellow of the New York City Bar Association Leadership Council on Legal Diversity, and a member of the New York City Bar Association's Professional Ethics Committee.
+He is also a Fellow of the New York City Bar Association Leadership Council on Legal Diversity, a member of the New York City Bar Association's Litigation Funding Working Group, and a member of the New York City Bar Association's Professional Ethics Committee.

 Tel: (212) 726-2648